 Collect specimens in a Heparin, EDTA, or an ACD (acid citrate dextrose) tube.
-Specifically for FLT3 ITD MRD and NPM1 MRD, only samples collected EDTA and ACD are accepted.
-Minimum Volumes are 5 mL of peripheral blood or 3 mL of bone marrow.
-Blood and bone marrow may be stored at room temperature for up to 72 hours, or at 2-8 °C for up to 7 days.
+Specifically for FLT3 ITD MRD and NPM1 MRD, only samples collected in EDTA and ACD are accepted.
+Minimum volumes provided on test menu service page.
+Blood and bone marrow may be stored at 2-8 °C for up to 7 days.
 Please ship blood and bone marrow at ambient temperature or with cool packs, do not freeze.